KenDickey/Small/RuntimeModel.md

 One known object is the SystemDictionary named #Smalltalk.

-Basically, all globals known to code are either local values (Instance Variables or Method Temporarys) or are names in the Smalltalk Dictionary.
+Basically, all globals known to code are either local values (Instance Variables or Method Temporaries) or are names in the Smalltalk Dictionary.

 ## Registers & Stack